tbensky/selenium-peoplesoft/README.md

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/009_align.png width=200>

-Maybe a small thing, but requires extra work and focus to be sure ticks are correct.
+Maybe a small thing, but requires extra work and mental focus to be sure ticks are correct.
 Everytime.
 Then there's the dreaded spinners and calls to the server with each focus change for a every form entry element (=slow).

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/004_spinner.png width=100>